 A protozoa, there are numerous species depending on where it was acquired.
 There is old world predominantly L. donovani and New World, of which there are TNTC.
+Well, someone counted 53 species and around 20 can infect humans.

 New World: All over C. and S. America.
 Spread by the sand fly.
+Coming North with global heating (PubMed).
+In the US dogs are the likely reservoir of L. infantum, especially hounds.

 Cutaneous: a large, ragged, dry ulcer at the site of the bite, 2 weeks to 2 months after the bite.
 With L. braziliensis, the mucous membranes can be involved to cause destruction of the nose, face etc.